a6usar1f/getting-cleaning-data/README.md

 Lines 1 - 4: A comment to explain the aims of the script.

 Lines 8 - 10: Downloading the original compressed dataset of "Human Activity Recognition Using Smartphone Dataset" from its site and saving it in a local file named "dataset.zip".
-Afterward the file is uncompreesed using the R function: unzip().
+Afterward the file is uncompressed using the R function: unzip().

 Lines 13 - 14: The step of uncompressing dataset file results in a new folder named "UCI HAR Dataset" which hereafter becoming the working directory.